FlowIBR: Leveraging Pre-Training for Efficient Neural Image-Based Rendering of Dynamic Scenes

 \section{Discussion and Conclusion}

 In this paper, we presented FlowIBR, a novel view synthesis method for dynamic scenes which utilizes a pre-trained rendering method, to decrease the necessary training time.
-The main challenge was circumventing the issue of lacking training data for novel view synthesis for dynamic scenes to utilize a pre-trained generalizable method.
-We solve this by employing a per-scene learned scene flow network, which is used to adjust the observations from different points in time, so they appear to be static to the pre-trained model.
-With this we can utilize a readily-available rendering backbone \cite{t2023AttentionAllThat} for static scenes in the dynamic domain, allowing shorter training times and usage of a single consumer-grade GPU.
+We solve the problem of a limited number of dynamic training scenes by employing a per-scene learned scene flow network, which is used to adjust the observations from different points in time, so they appear to be static to the rendering module.
+This allows for the utilization of a readily-available rendering backbone for static scenes in the dynamic domain -- enabling shorter training times on a single consumer-grade GPU.
 We would like to address the moderate rendering speed of FlowIBR in future work, by creating a specialized rendering backbone which focuses even more on fast training and rendering.

-\paragraph{Societal Impact:} We anticipate several potential impacts of our proposed method, and similar methods, on society in the future.
-Primarily, we present a method to decrease the necessary training time for novel view synthesis methods for dynamic scenes and allow training on a single consumer-grade GPU which has the potential to democratize research capabilities, alleviating the dependency on specialized hardware.
-While our approach relies on the accumulated knowledge from pre-training, it is imperative to note that any biases present in the used datasets might propagate through our system.
-However, as the essence of our research is to synthesize views that are as faithful to the ground truth as possible, we are actively addressing this challenge to ensure accuracy and integrity of our results.